 The creative workload that went into this project was significant – thinking about everything from logo design, leasing center signs, bathroom signs, garage art, leasing books, rack cards, community room graphics, bike room graphics, blade signs, circular signs, website, floor plans, fence wraps…you get the picture.

 On paper it all felt a little overwhelming at first.
-But with a clear strategy and defined goals, we began chipping away.
+But, with a clear strategy and defined goals, we began chipping away efficiently — all marching in the same direction.
 As we checked in with the client each week with progress, we began to see the light at the end of the tunnel with it all coming together.
 Deep breaths.

 After the goals are set and progress is being realized, we continue working through design iterations and deliverables.
 We start on any design project with research and mood-boarding for reference and inspiration.
 With research in place, we collaborated constantly internally to develop our designs to reach final outcomes.